-MUS 265 Musicianship II 2.0 SH []

-Continuation of MUS 160.

-MUS 266 Musicianship III

-Concentrates on practical musicianship, including harmonic and rhythmic exercises of increasing complexity.
+Courses of Instruction 177 MUS 265 Musicianship III 2.0 SH [] Continuation of MUS 160.
+Prerequisite: MUS 160 (with a grade of C or higher).
+Corequisite: MUS 275.
+MUS 266 2.0 SH [] Musicianship IV Concentrates on practical musicianship, including harmonic and rhythmic exercises of increasing complexity.
 Literature from chant to 20th century, harmonic dictation, and intricate rhythms and keyboard skills are studied.

-MUS 271 Chamber Music for Credit

-Small chamber ensemble, vocal or instrumental.
+Prerequisite: MUS 265 (with a grade of C or higher).
+Corequisite: MUS 302.
+MUS 271 Chamber Music for Credit 1.0-2.0 SH [] Small chamber ensemble, vocal or instrumental.
 May be offered for variable credit from one to two semester hours.
 May be taken more than once.

-MUS 275 Music Theory II 3.0 SH []

-Analysis and exercises in common-practice harmony concentrating on advanced chromatic techniques and species counterpoint.
+MUS 275 Music Theory III 3.0 SH [] Analysis and exercises in common-practice harmony concentrating on advanced chromatic techniques and species counterpoint.
+Prerequisite: MUS 170 (with a grade of C or higher).
+Corequisite: MUS 265.
+2.0 SH f 1 MUS 281 Instrumental Conducting Introduction to the basics of conducting instrumental music.

-MUS 276 Music Theory III

-Analysis and exercises in two-part counterpoint.
-Study of 20th century styles including set theory, atonality, dodecaphony, and minimalism.

-MUS 281 Instrumental Conducting

-Introduction to the basics of conducting instrumental music.
 Includes all essential beat patterns, expressive gestures, score-reading, learning of instrumental transpositions, and score reduction at the keyboard.
 May be taken four times up to a total of eight semester hours.
 Prerequisite: completion of piano proficiency requirement.

-MUS 303 Junior Recital 1.0-5.0 SH []

-Thirty-minute recital of instrumental or vocal music demonstrating performance ability and understanding of various musical styles.
+MUS 302 3.0 SH [] Music Theory IV Analysis and exercises in two-part counterpoint.
+Study of 20th century styles including set theory, atonality, dodecaphony, and minimalism.
+Prerequisite: MUS 275 (with a grade of C or higher).
+Corequisite: MUS 266. f 1 MUS 303 Junior Recital 1.0-5.0 SH Thirty-minute recital of instrumental or vocal music demonstrating performance ability and understanding of various musical styles.
 Subject to music faculty approval.
 May be offered for variable credit from one to five semester hours.
 May be taken more than once.
+Prerequisite: demonstrated proficiency on instrument or voice.
 Class Level Restriction: Junior only.

-MUS 321 Music History I

-A study of musical styles and forms of the Medieval, Renaissance, Baroque, and Classic periods with considerable emphasis on listening to the music from these periods.

-MUS 322 Music History II 5.0 SH [GEA]
+MUS 321 Music History I 4.0 SH [GEA] A study of musical styles and forms of the Medieval, Renaissance, Baroque, and Classic periods with considerable emphasis on listening to the music from these periods.
+Class Level Restriction: Sophomore and Junior and Senior only.
+MUS 322 4.0 SH [GEA] Music History II